RNAcentral/rnacentral-sequence-search-embed/README.md

 uploadButtonColor           | change the color of the `Upload file` button                                      |
 hideUploadButton            | hide the `Upload file` button.
 Use *"hideUploadButton": "true"* to hide the button|
 loadMoreButtonColor         | change the color of the `Load more` button                                        |

+&ast; The urlWithJobId parameter may not work as desired.
+We recommend testing this feature in a test environment.

 ## Developer details